SitronX/UnityTimeRewinder/README.md

 - Instant rewinds where you rewind time by specified amount of seconds
 - Rewinds with previews

 The latter of the two is definitely more interesting option, cause you can freely choose which snapshot you can return to after you spectate these previews for yourself.
 This is especially helpfull if you want to give more control to player with rewinding time.
-As shown in demo-scene examples, player can choose on the time axis the exact moment he wants to return to, while the time is stopped (technically time is not stopped, but for the objects that are rewinded, it appears like it).
+As shown in demo-scene examples, player can choose on the time axis the exact moment he wants to return to, while the tracked attributes are paused.
 The showcase of this mechanic is shown right below.
 I think, this is also unique feature of this project, because i havent found a similar functionality in other Time Rewind frameworks.

 ![ezgif com-gif-maker (9)](https://user-images.githubusercontent.com/68167377/196203578-a476d5b1-5314-49bd-933d-904eba1dd51a.gif)